Fight Fake American Heart Association Robocalls & Don't Get Scammed!

 DoNotPay Can Help You Get Back at Scammers

 DoNotPay has been helping people manage their bills and cope with credit card issues for years.
-The great news is that now you can rely on our app in case you want to sue robocalls in small claims court.
+The great news is that now you can rely on our app in case you want to send demand letters to robocalls in small claims court.

 Just because fraudsters managed to extract information from you, it doesn’t mean that you should despair.
 DoNotPay offers the Robo Revenge feature which may help you stop these annoying robocalls once and for all!